 All freshmen, and students in most majors at all levels in the College, must be advised before they can register for classes.
 If you try to register on PAWS and find you have an Advising Hold, this indicates that you must meet with your academic advisor first, who can then remove the hold.

-If you are a freshman at USA, your advisor is a dedicated professional in the First Year Advising Center (FYAC).
-FYAC advisors have the expertise to get you started in the right courses at South, and are a great way to find academic support resources as well.
+If you are a freshman at USA, your advisor is a dedicated professional in the Academic Advising & Transfer Services.
+Advisors have the expertise to get you started in the right courses at South, and are a great way to find academic support resources as well.
 (Note that a few freshmen are advised in their major department.
 These exceptions are Music, Drama, Fine Art, and Social Work majors.)

 Advising in Your Department

 If you have chosen a major and are not a freshman, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
 This assigned advisor will meet with you by appointment to discuss degree/major requirements and assist in choosing courses that will be needed to complete your degree.
 Departmental advisors are typically assigned in the first two weeks of classes.
 You should meet with your advisor every semester to make sure that you are making the right choices and discuss any questions or problems that you may have experienced during the semester.

-If you are not a freshman but have not chosen a major, you will be advised by a professional advisor in the Arts and Sciences Advising Center.
+If you are not a freshman but have not chosen a major, please contact the A&S Student Academic Service Center.